What You Need to Know About Institution and Cafeteria Cook

 - Special Diet Cook

-Is There Job Demand for Institution and Cafeteria Cooks?
+Are There Job Opportunities for Institution and Cafeteria Cooks?

-There were about 424,800 jobs for Institution and Cafeteria Cook in 2016 (in the United States).
+In the United States, there were 424,800 jobs for Institution and Cafeteria Cook in 2016.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Institution and Cafeteria Cook by 2026.
-Due to new job openings and attrition, there will be an average of 64,400 job openings in this field each year.
+The BLS estimates 64,400 yearly job openings in this field.

 The states with the most job growth for Institution & Cafeteria Cook are Arizona, Utah, and Nevada.
 Watch out if you plan on working in Alabama, Wyoming, or Maine.
 These states have the worst job growth for this type of profession.